CA4022/CSC1109-Data-Speed-and-Scale/docs/lab5/index.md

 INFO: Spark has greatly influenced many later tools that use a similar execution model in modern big data handling.
-Most notably, much of the data science community has recently been gradually moving from Spark towards distributed engines that are somewhat easier to progam for such as "Dask", which works similarly to Spark but is designed from the ground-up with python programming in mind.
-Despite this, Spark remains the primary pillar of the ecosystem, and offers a level of reliability and resilience that more user friendly tools like Dask simply can't replicate.
+Most notably, much of the data science community has recently been gradually adopting distributed engines that are somewhat easier to progam for such as "Dask".
+Dask works similarly to Spark but is designed from the ground-up with python programming in mind.
+Despite this, Spark remains the primary pillar of the ecosystem, and offers a level of reliability, resilience and production readiness that younger, user friendly tools like Dask can't yet match.

 ## A Programming Polyglot Tour of Spark Examples ##